MileHacker Logo

 Accessible Transport & Sites

-Major locations have accessible routes or ramps (e.g., parts of the Forbidden City, Temple of Heaven, Summer Palace).
+Major sites have accessible routes or ramps (e.g., parts of the Forbidden City, Temple of Heaven, Summer Palace).
 Inquire in advance.
 Newer metro lines generally offer better access.
 Taxis and Didi (ride-sharing) provide transport without transfers.

 Sensory Impairment Services